• Skip to primary navigation

 Unfocused

-These folks have so many ideas that they can’t focus on anyone.
+These folks have so many ideas that they can’t focus on any one.
 Perhaps they need to go through a prioritization exercise first.
-Perhaps this group’s preferred zone could be as the source of ideas to others rather than being an implementer of any single idea.
+Maybe this group’s preferred zone could be a source of ideas for others, rather than just implementing any single idea.

 The blabbers

-These companies have people that love to tell anyone and everyone the details behind their idea.
-Maybe spilling some high-level thoughts on willing ears could be a form of primary market research to determine whether to proceed with the idea, but this is often merely bragging.
-I cringe upon hearing extreme details of how a potentially novel idea will work without the minimal protection of an executed NDA (Non-Disclosure Agreement). [“Yes”, I realize NDAs are not appropriate for every discussion but that’s a post for another day.]
+These companies have people who love to share the details behind their idea with anyone and everyone.
+Sharing some high-level thoughts with willing ears could serve as primary market research to decide whether to proceed with the idea, but this is often just bragging.
+I cringe upon hearing extreme details of how a potentially novel idea will work without the minimal protection of an executed NDA (Non-Disclosure Agreement). [“Yes”, I realize NDAs are not appropriate for every discussion, but that’s a post for another day.]

 Observation: Being a non-blabber is generally safer.
-While they may not understand all the variations of how to protect an idea, non-blabbers generally are very conservative about spreading information.
+While they may not understand all the variations of protecting an idea, non-blabbers are typically very conservative about spreading information.
 Good!
-Even better, know how to communicate just enough to build a group of interested buyers or funders that can be leveraged later.
+Even better, know how to communicate just enough information to build a group of interested buyers or funders that can be leveraged later.

 We’ll patent everything

-Observation: Patents are not cash machines and cost a lot, especially when money is tight (ballpark $10,000 for the smallest companies, larger companies will need to set more aside).
+Observation: Patents are not cash machines and can be costly, especially when money is tight (ballpark $10,000 for the smallest companies; larger companies will need to set more aside).
 In fact, in some cases, the patent process may cost more and provide less protection than options such as trademark, copyright, or other forms of IP protection.
-Bonus observation: Establish an early rapport with an IP Attorney who may help advise which methods should be used and when they should be pursued for maximum advantage.
+Bonus observation: Establish an early rapport with an IP Attorney who may help advise which methods should be used and when to pursue them for maximum advantage.

 Bootstrappers

-Bootstrappers have an incredible amount of pride in developing their new company’s fresh idea and will reject any outside influence, including money, that would/could take even a small amount of ownership away from them.
+Bootstrappers have incredible pride in developing their new company’s fresh ideas.
+They will reject any outside influence, including money, that could slightly diminish their pride and sense of ownership.

-Observation: I fully appreciate the mentality here as I’m guilty of bootstrapping both of my companies.
-However, bootstrapping restricts the available cash and pushes the point of profitability so far out that the company wastes precious time and money resulting in failure.
-Know your options early so that you may leverage one of them should you change your mind.
-My good friend and mentor Jan Triplett has documented hundreds of options for financing companies.
+Observation: I fully appreciate the mentality here, as I’m guilty of bootstrapping both companies.
+However, bootstrapping restricts the available cash and pushes the point of profitability so far out that the company wastes precious time and money failing.
+Know your options early to leverage one of them if you change your mind.
+My good friend and mentor, Jan Triplett, has documented hundreds of options for financing companies.
 Wow!

 My idea is worth billions

-This group often overestimates future market opportunities, even if they can execute perfectly.
-These excessive valuations are often justified because the idea seems new and “everyone will want/need my idea.”
+This group often overestimates future market opportunities, even if they can execute flawlessly.
+These excessive valuations are frequently justified because the idea seems new and “everyone will want/need my idea.”

-Cold hard facts: New ideas are rare.
-My research commonly finds that ~95 percent of ideas already have prior art that is dead-on or extremely similar.
+Cold, hard facts: New ideas are rare.
+My research commonly finds that ~95 percent of ideas already have prior art that is dead-on or highly similar.
 Worse, those ideas that are novel enough to have patent protection have steep odds of ever being monetized: A mere ~6 percent pass muster here.
-Ultimately, 65 percent of new products fail for established companies and 90 percent of new products fail at startups.
-[1] Bonus thought: your legal risks go up significantly when many patents precede your own.
+Ultimately, 65 percent of new products fail for established companies, and 90 percent of new products fail at startups.
+[1] Bonus thought: your legal risks increase significantly when many patents precede your own.

 Recognize your company on my list?
 Please share in the comments below.